nataliesmyth/tictactoe/README.md

 ## Planning Story

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer id ornare magna.
-Curabitur leo arcu, elementum in posuere vitae, rutrum eu urna.
-Quisque tincidunt nulla sed mi cursus, nec tristique est fermentum.
-Etiam lacinia id neque ut egestas.
-Sed consequat convallis felis nec posuere.
-Sed non eros sed velit viverra tincidunt.
-Etiam et tortor sit amet lacus volutpat dignissim.
-Vestibulum convallis, felis a posuere pretium, turpis enim sollicitudin neque, pretium finibus leo metus sed sapien.
-Praesent iaculis pharetra nunc ac rhoncus.
-Duis eu risus in est porttitor egestas sit amet eget metus.
-Maecenas iaculis auctor ullamcorper.
-Donec pretium dolor non nisl egestas bibendum.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Aliquam ullamcorper pulvinar orci interdum mattis.
-Ut gravida volutpat mauris, a semper risus maximus ut.
+The planning began with wireframes to undersand the basic layout of the application.
+Then the project was broken down into different parts that could be broken down into steps.
+Originally I started with the Javascript functionality when I should have started with user authentication.
+Starting with authentication helpes maintain code organization and would have prevented me from having to rewrite some functionality later on in the process.
+This is a simple game application, the user can log in and play tic tac toe!
+NOTE: This is a TOY application and real passwords should not be used.

 ### User Stories

-- As a user I want to sign in/up
+- As a user I want to sign up/in/out
-- As a user I want to Create a new < resource >
+- As a user I want to create a new game
-- As a user I want to Read multiple < resources >
+- As a user I want to read finished games
-- As a user I want to Read a single < resource >
+- As a user I want to update my password
-- As a user I want to Update a < resource > I own
+- As a user I want to be able to play again after current game ends.
-- As a user I want to Delete a < resource > I own
+- As a user I want to be able to know if it's my turn or not.

 ### Technologies Used